 This is the first report, so I thought I best just lay out a few quick facts before I get into any goals or figures…..

 - The site went live 18th March but I really didn’t do anything or have any serious content for a while.
 I just hit publish to start the ageing process with Google.

-- I’m just going to report from 1st April onwards as that’s when I would consider myself as “launched” (although still very much a soft launch).
-I did not do, and still have not done, much promotion on social media or even sent family and friends the link.
+- I’m just going to report from 1st April onwards as that’s when I would consider myself as “launched” (although very much s soft launch)

 - My main monetisation strategies will be affiliate marketing and ad revenue, which are both mid to long term strategies.
 I’m trying to be realistic about the fact that it will, therefore, probably be a while before I see any income at all.

 In order to be totally transparent I will admit I had another blog before this one but only for about 2 months.
 After just that short time I realised that it wasn’t the direction I wanted to go in and I started Lifestyle Queensland as my main focus.
 Before that time I had zero experience in blogging or anything related.

 I did pay for a blogging course called Build Blog Freedom Fast Track (by Sharon Gourlay) which I would highly recommend!
 I haven’t included that cost in these reports though as I’m using the lessons I learnt over multiple sites and it would have been too hard to split the cost.

 - Publish three affiliate focused articles – I managed two (although they both need work)

 - Set up social media accounts – Done although branding not fully added and no actual promotion done.